kanjani8/ObsidianNotes/AI/LLM/RAG/Embedding.md

 **Vectorization** is the process of converting text documents into vectors.
 A vector is essentially a list of numbers, and each document is represented as a vector.
 This transformation helps the machine learning model to process and analyze the text more effectively.

-For example, if we have three documents, vectorization will create a unique vector for each document.
+For example, if we have three documents, ==vectorization will create a unique vector for each document==.
 These vectors capture important information about the documents' contents, making it easier for the model to distinguish between them.

 ### Embedding Documents